|Before moving to the

 terrace, produced quite a disproportionate loud

 Peter Reynolds adds; 'I watched the Cobblers in the top division.
 The noise under the Hotel End was incredible - it must have simply echoed back down off of the low roof.
 On the cricket side were duckboards and the Spion Kop terrace only reached the goal posts.
 For the 1965/66 season a temporary stand continued the accommodation to the other side of the goal posts.
-After the Football Club vacated the site, there was never to be loud cheering heard again until Northamptonshire CCC played Notts on a bank holiday in 1995 and won.
+After the Football Club vacated the site, there was never to be loud cheering heard again until Northamptonshire Cricket Club played Notts on a bank holiday in 1995 and won.

 Whilst Stuart Lucas shares some of his memories; 'Looking at the pictures in the Lost Section of the Football Ground Guide, brings back some wonderful memories of visits to the County Ground.
 My earliest memories of watching football are standing on the Hotel End or sitting in the Main Stand with my Grandad, Dad and brother watching the Cobblers get promoted in the 74/75 season, I think it was.
 It's a particular game from the following season however, that still makes me laugh.